agoragames/kairos/README.rst

   table_name
     Optional, overrides the default table name for a timeseries type.

+  pool_size
+    Optional, set a cap on the pool size.
+Defines the maximum number of connections to maintain in the pool.
+Defaults to 0 for no maximum.

   value_type
     Optional, defines the type of value to be stored in the timeseries.
     Defaults to float.
 Can be a string or a Python type.